Paeonia × suffruticosa: Significance in Chinese culture

 Paeonia × suffruticosa has always had an important status in both Chinese politics and culture.
-During the Qing Dynasty (1644 -1911), the government in 1903 appointed Paeonia × suffruticosa as China’s national flower.
+During the Qing Dynasty (1644 -1911), the government in 1903 appointed Paeonia × suffruticosa as China's national flower.
 However, with political shifts and other factors, its title as the national flower was later replaced.
 In 1929, the plum tree was granted the title of national flower by the Republic of China (the government at the time).

 Despite its loss of status of being the national flower, Paeonia × suffruticosa maintains cultural significance.
-In China, it is generally known as the “king of flowers”, symbolizing honor, wealth, and aristocracy, as well as love, affection, and feminine beauty.
+In China, it is generally known as the "king of flowers", symbolizing honor, wealth, and aristocracy, as well as love, affection, and feminine beauty.
 The tree peony has been frequently portrayed in significant Chinese works of literature and art.

-China’s debate on the national flower
+China's debate on the national flower

-The People’s Republic of China has not yet chosen a national flower.
-Potential candidates include Paeonia × suffruticosa, as well as the plum blossom, the chrysanthemum, the orchid, and the lotus.
-Paeonia × suffruticosa and the plum blossom are currently the front-runners.
-Comparisons by cultural importance are inconclusive as to which flower is the most symbolic of China, as all these flowers have been portrayed with roughly equal frequency through centuries of literature and art.
+In the late Qing Dynasty, peony was regarded as the national flower of China.

 Elections for the national tree and national flower were held in the 1980s and 1994, but both elections ended with no final conclusion.
 Prior to the 2008 Beijing Olympics and 2010 Shanghai World Expo, the Chinese government again attempted to determine a national flower.
 Many Chinese citizens suggested copying the practices of countries such as France, Japan, and Thailand, by selecting two national flowers.
-62 scholars from the Chinese Academy of Sciences and the Chinese Academy of Engineering have proposed a “dual national flower” plan to name both Paeonia × suffruticosa and plum blossom to the position.
+62 scholars from the Chinese Academy of Sciences and the Chinese Academy of Engineering have proposed a "dual national flower" plan to name both Paeonia × suffruticosa and plum blossom to the position.